pierinz/citofonoweb/README.md

 Usage
 ====================
 - Edit configuration file
+- Be sure to create folders with correct privileges (if needed)
 - Launch "badge_daemon" to test if it is working
 - Configure badge_daemon to be run at startup

 You can find a SysV initscript and a systemd unit in the "resources" folder.
 The initscript has the LSB header, so you can simply use "insserv" to enable it in the right runlevels.
+For convenience, "make install" will enable the daemon at startup for you.

 If you need other infos contact me and i'll add more documentation.